snowleap/dotfiles/README.md

 # dotfiles
-My dotfiles, to be used with the i3 window manager.

-things you will need to install to make things work with my configs(aside from the obvious stuff):
+My dotfiles for vim, i3, and X.

+Some of the things I have installed that you may want to install to get these files working correctly:

 i3wm,
 compton,
 rofi,
-arc-theme,
-arc firefox theme,
-Font Awesome,
 lxappearance,
-ultra flat icons,
-Simple-and-soft mouse cursor theme, i3blocks, scrot, imagemagick, i3lock.
+scrot,
+imagemagick,
+i3lock.